lukaszszymankiewicz/bookseller/README.md

 ```

 TODO:
+ - [ ] delete all TODOS,
  - [ ] add whole app test (check if all method works anyhow, switching between screens etc),
- - [ ] delete all TODOS
- - [ ] search for sold copies in Allegro Archive (add it as async job)
- - [ ] try...catch if camera exist
+ - [ ] try...catch if camera exist,
+ - [ ] add more ISBN databases,
- - [ ] whink about moving all the functions directly into Python code.
+ - [x] whink about moving all the functions directly into Python code.
 Right now tis is the only
    thing that lays in kivy code that actualy does something.
 I belive that this is braking up whole
-   MVC model convention.
+   MVC model convention,
+ - [x] search for sold copies in Allegro Archive (add it as async job) (Archiwum Allegro to szajs),
  - [x] add async job to read barcode from camera,
  - [x] check intenet connection at start (or at request?)
  - [x] upgrade json extraction (actual version can explode in every second),